aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/advanced-export-techniques/exporting-specific-layouts-to-pdf/_index.md

 ---
-title: Set CAD Rasterization Options – Export Specific Layouts to PDF - Aspose.CAD Guide
+title: Learn to Set CAD Rasterization Options – Export Specific Layouts to PDF with Aspose.CAD
 linktitle: Exporting Specific Layouts to PDF
 second_title: Aspose.CAD .NET - CAD and BIM File Format
-description: Learn how to set CAD rasterization options and export specific DWG layouts to PDF using Aspose.CAD for .NET – the definitive guide to create PDF from CAD file.
+description: Learn how to set CAD rasterization options and efficiently export specific DWG layouts to PDF using Aspose.CAD for .NET – the definitive guide to create PDF from CAD file.
 weight: 13
 url: /net/advanced-export-techniques/exporting-specific-layouts-to-pdf/
 date: 2026-03-13